-The former Chairperson was a member of an unfunded defined benefit public sector scheme and her pension entitlements do not extend beyond the standard entitlements in the relevant public sector defined benefit superannuation scheme.
+The current Chairperson was a member of an unfunded defined benefit public sector scheme and his pension entitlements do not extend beyond the standard entitlements in the relevant public sector defined benefit superannuation scheme.
+The current Chairperson did not receive any performance related payments or any other benefit in kind during the year.